ABOUT ME

 A bit about me...

-I'm a 23 year old kid who loves traveling the world, eating Lucky Charms, and sharing stories with others.
+I'm a 25 year old who loves traveling the world, eating Lucky Charms, and sharing stories with others.
 I'm very fortunate to have met some incredible people along the way who have mentored me, cheered for me, and supported me.
 There's a lot to my story but here is part of it:

 I went to high school at William P. Clements high school in Sugar Land, Texas.
 During high school, I had two crazy ideas.
 My first idea was to build a school in a developing country, which I later ended up accomplishing with the help of my high school best friend, various school organizations, $19,000 in funds from fundraisers, and a non-profit called BuildOn.
 My second idea was to find some way to change the world through the power of technology.
-I didn't end up accomplishing that goal entirely, but I did create a YouTube personality, Laughing Pikachu, which generated 36,000,000 total views, a 100,000+ person follower base from over 50 countries, and an e-commerce startup, Cavendish.
+I didn't end up accomplishing that goal entirely, but I did create a YouTube personality, Laughing Pikachu, which generated 36,000,000 total views, a 160,000+ person follower base from over 50 countries, and an e-commerce startup, Cavendish.
 I also received over 1,000 pieces of fan mail from viewers across the world and began to fall in love with the art of storytelling.

 YouTube also sparked my passion for supply chain management.
 As a Pokémon card unboxing channel, I was always on a quest to be the first to get my hands on new products and noticed certain retailers released products on shelves earlier than others.
 After talking with store employees, I learned that different stores used different distributors, which sourced from a Pokémon card manufacturer, which got print orders from Pokémon.
 I didn't know it at the time, but this was a very simplified picture of the Pokémon card supply chain and the beginning of my supply chain management journey.